Using Data Security Manager with Databricks

 5.0 Architecture Diagram

-Figure 1: Architecture Diagram
+Figure 1: Architecture diagram

-The Databricks Data Plane is where data resides and undergoes processing.
+The Databricks Data Plane is where the data resides and undergoes processing.
 It includes resources like SQL warehouses and data lakes.
 The Databricks Data Plane executes the SQL commands for tokenizing and detokenizing sensitive data.

 6.0 Configure Fortanix DSM